pybind/pybind11/docs/intro.rst

 necessary to support the oldest and buggiest of compiler specimens.
 Now that C++11-compatible compilers are widely available, this heavy machinery has become an excessively large and unnecessary dependency.
 Think of this library as a tiny self-contained version of Boost.Python with everything stripped away that isn't relevant for binding generation.
-Without comments, the core header files only require ~2.5K lines of code and depend on Python (2.7 or 3.x) and the C++ standard library.
+Without comments, the core header files only require ~4K lines of code and depend on Python (2.7 or 3.x, or PyPy2.7 >= 5.7) and the C++ standard library.
 This compact implementation was possible thanks to some of the new C++11 language features (specifically: tuples, lambda functions and variadic templates).
 Since its creation, this library has grown beyond Boost.Python in many ways, leading to dramatically simpler binding code in many common situations.

 Core features
 *************